jaydeelew/CompareAI/docs/MOCK_MODE_TESTING.md

 1. Log in as an admin or super-admin user
 2. Navigate to the Admin Panel
-3. Find the user you want to enable mock mode for (must be admin/super-admin)
+3. Find the user you want to enable mock mode for
 4. Click the "🎭 Mock OFF" button
 5. The button will change to "🎭 Mock ON" (green) indicating mock mode is active

+**Note:** In development mode, admins can enable Mock mode for any user (including regular users).
+In production mode, admins can only enable Mock mode for admin and super-admin users.

 ### Disabling Mock Mode